 2. Reporting Suspected Provider Fraud and Abuse: The Primary Contractor or BH-MCO fraud and abuse unit must report suspected provider fraud and abuse within 30 business days.

-Reports are to be submitted online using the "MCO Referral Form".
-The instructions and form template are located at:
+Reports are to be submitted online using the "MCO Referral Form."
+The instructions and form template are located on the HealthChoices extranet.
+Reports will be automatically referred to the Office of Attorney General and the Department.